6697/bubble/README.md

-# bubble
+# :speech_balloon: Bubble

-:bubble: Modern day IRC web client for the average user
+Modern day IRC web client for the average user.
+Based on coffea.